aivaraleksiev/Sticky-notes.com/README.md

 ## P0 Goals
-- use vcpkg package manager for and visual studio for ease of use and speed
+- use vcpkg package manager and visual studio for ease of use and speed.
-- Choose a library for network communication.
+- Choose a suitable library for creating C++ REST server and client.
-  - POCO library -> Not suitable for RPC, only they paid version - PocoPro
-  - cpprestsdk -> Investigation in progress.
   - Write some web server logic
 - Write business logic regarding sticky notes operations.
+Write Notes API.
 - `TODO` Add at least two more goals regarding REST API.

 ## P1 Goals